OK Kids 2018

 This is an event at the Great Plains Nature Center that is free to kids and families around the Wichita area.
 It helps teach them to respect the wildlife.
 They learn about nature and the wildlife that lives in it.

-The Flatland Fly Fishers volunteers to help make this a successful event every year.
-We help with the fishing and any of the other stations they need volunteers to work.
+The Flatland Fly Fishers volunteers help make this a successful event every year.
+We help with the fishing and sometimes with the other stations they need volunteers to work.

-If you want to volunteer you can contact Ryan Allred.
-We will have 3 different time slots for volunteers; 9 AM to Noon, Noon to 4 PM and all day.
+If you want to volunteer you can contact Gale Brown.
+We will have 3 different time slots for volunteers; 9:30 AM to 12:30, 12:30 to 3:30 PM and all day.
 The times are slightly longer then the event to allow for help setting up and taking down the station.
 Please bring pliers, clippers, Flatland Fly Fishers hat, sunglasses, water and a towel to clean your hands and the kids is good.

 What is O.K.
 Kids?